 Our love triangle needs a third point.
 Rev. Blythe’s nephew, Walter Kincaid (Creighton Hale), is a sickly young man who leads a sheltered life.
 He suffers from the mysterious Movie Illness, which has a terrible cough and some kind of heart trouble as its symptoms.
 Rev. Blythe invites his nephew to come stay with him on the island in hopes that the warm climate will help his illness.

 Walter is just as devout as his uncle but he is not so obnoxious about it.
 He engages in polite theological debates with Dan and gently tries to persuade WAF to give church a chance.

 Both Dan and Walter are madly in love with WAF by this time and she takes the opportunity to play them against one another.
 Walter seems oblivious, distracted by his illness perhaps, but Dan is consumed with jealousy.
 In his frustration, he contemplates murdering Dan and abducting WAF.

 However, there is a character on the island who is much more dangerous.
 The Blackbirder (Anders Randolf) and headhunter Chief Wando (Walter James) believe that there is a cache of pearls in the missionary house and they mean to take them by force.

 So, to recap, Dan is in a violent funk, Walter’s health is deteriorating, the Blackbirder and Chief Wando are about to attack…

-Sounds like it’s time for a patented Griffith Race to the Rescue™.
+Sounds like it’s time for a race to the rescue…

 Clarine Seymour is just as energetic as advertised.
 She is constantly on the move, as though she is going to burst with excitement.
 Had she lived, I have no doubt that she would have taken her place as one of the top flappers of the 1920s.
 As it is, she is a delight in her role as White Almond Flower.